hubvu/terraform-gke-ondat-demo/README.md

 # navigate into the directory
 $ cd terraform-provider-template/

-# build the template provider from source
+# build the template provider from source (requires Golang to be installed)
 $ go build

 # make the generated binary executable